Recycling and Waste Disposal

 Ask neighbors to patrol their areas of the street for leaves.

-Recycle leaves and limbs at the yard waste recycling center.
+Recycle leaves and limbs at the composting centers (see below).

 Curbside pickup of leaves is not done by Schuylkill Township.
 Residents should contact their waste hauler for yard waste collection dates.
 By Township ordinance, haulers should schedule yard waste pickup in the fall.
 You may be required to put leaves and debris in recyclable bags which are available, while supplies last, at the township office for 10 cents a bag.
 Never rake leaves into or near stormwater drains, ditches, creeks or the river.

 The compost yard is open to Schuylkill Township residents only.
 Proof of residency may be required.
-Compost yard drop-offs are by appointment.
-Please call the Township office at 610-933-5843 to schedule your leaf drop-off.
+Leaf drop-offs and compost pickups are by appointment only Monday through Friday between 7:30 am and 2:30 pm.
+Please call the Township office at 610-933-5843 to schedule an appointment.
+Please note that access is dependent upon the availability of personnel.
+Road projects and emergencies may prevent the yard being opened on a particular day.
 Contractor loads will not be accepted at any time.

 Schuylkill Township’s compost yard only accepts leaves.
 Yard waste such as grass clippings, weeds, shrubs, tree limbs or branches, and construction materials of any kind are not accepted.
 The township has the right to reject any or all material brought to the compost yard.